masspayio/masspay-php-sdk/docs/Api/CardApi.md

 Get MassPay Card Information

-Retrieves MassPay card information that is associated with the provided wallet token
+This **GET** endpoint is used to retrieve MassPay card information associated with the provided wallet token. <br> You can use this endpoint to obtain information about the MassPay card associated with the wallet. <br> To use this endpoint, you need to provide the `user_token` and `wallet_token` as required parameters in the URL Path. <br> The response will include a JSON object containing details for the MassPay card, including the card number, balance, status.

 ### Example